RanjithThurai/Employee_payroll_Java/README.md

 ![MySQL](https://img.shields.io/badge/Database-MySQL-blue)

 A Java-based Employee Payroll System to manage employee records, calculate salaries, and generate payslips efficiently.
-It is a Offline CLI Application.
+It is an Offline CLI Application.

 ---